joemfb/docs/docs/about/glossary.md

 *TODO: are `aura`s always `mold`s? just the built-in `aura`s?*

+name equivalence rather than struc: name for atom type

 > Auras are a lightweight, advisory representation of the units, semantics, and/or syntax of an `atom`.
 An `aura` is an atomic string; two auras are compatible if one is a prefix of the other.
 >
 > For instance, @t means UTF-8 text (LSB low), @ta means ASCII text, and @tas means an ASCII symbol. @u means an unsigned integer, @ud an unsigned decimal, @ux an unsigned hexadecimal.
 You can use a @ud atom as a @u or vice versa, but not as a @tas.